 Life is uncertain.
 You can be prepared.

-In New Jersey, what happens to your property is determined by Statute if you die without a Will.
-If you wish for something different to happen, you must execute a Will.
-A properly drafted and executed Will provides legally binding instructions for the individual who will execute your Will (the “Executor”).
+A properly drafted and executed Will provides legally binding instructions for the individual who will execute your Will (the “Executor”) after you pass on.
 The Will names an Executor and, ideally, one or more alternative Executors.

 General Powers of Attorney

-A General Power of Attorney can allow your representative (“Agent”) the legal ability to handle as much, or as little, of your affairs as you wish.
-For example, they may handle real estate transactions, banking transactions, or be given access to your medical records.
-They may be given broad powers to handle a broad range of affairs.
+A General Power of Attorney can allow your representative (“Agent”) powers to handle a broad range of your affairs.
+They can handle as much, or as little, of your affairs as you designate.
+For example, your Agent may be able to make decisions about your real estate and banking transactions, but not be given access to your medical records.
+It’s up to you.